 Sweetness as per label: medium dry

-Package type: 500ml amber glass with crown cap
+Package type: 500ml amber glass bottle with crown cap

-Recommended type of glass: pint glass, chalice glass or white wine
+Recommended type of glass: white wine glass, pint glass or snifter